external facebook instagramlinkedin pinterest playsearch twitteryoutube

 You can’t come to Hartford, Kansas, without knowing who Ron Thuma is or about Ron Thuma’s garden.

-A man holds a photo album next to a hutch with glass jars and picture frames
+A man holds a photo album next to a cabinet with glass jars and picture frames on it

 Ron is proud grandfather who loves to share his gardening goodies with his loved ones.